The LRF Research Program: Grants and Awards

 The LRF Research Program encompasses a variety of approaches to accomplish aims within lymphoma research.
 LRF gives grants in two broad categories and in several specific program areas.
 In addition, LRF gives grants in basic, translational and early clinical research.
 Grants are selected two times a year with the guidance of the LRF Scientific Advisory Board.

 Applications are reviewed by a panel of experts in lymphoma research from the SAB, who make recommendations on applications to the LRF Board of Directors.
 The SAB is also supported by the special Panel of Scientific Advisors, an adjunct to the SAB designed to expand the pool of potential grant application reviewers.

-LRF is proud to have funded over $50 million in lymphoma research from its inception through July 2011.
+LRF is proud to have funded nearly $60 million in lymphoma research since its inception.
 Since 1992, there have been 100 institutions in the US, Canada and Europe that have received over 300 grants including Fellowships, Clinical Career Development Awards and Disease Focus Area awards in mantle cell lymphoma, CLL/SLL, follicular lymphoma and diffuse large B-cell lymphoma.

 Over the last decade LRF has increased diversity in its grants portfolio, both in disease focus areas and program format.
 For current grant opportunities, visit the Available Grant Opportunities page.
 LRF facilitates all grant applications through the online submission portal proposalCENTRAL.

 LRF awards grants once a year in a number of key areas: